The Two RV Gypsies: Full-Time RVers

 Lee Duquette and a cannon

 PeaceThe two RV Gypsies took a kayak trip on the Peace River by renting a kayak at Peace River Adventures.
 They were picked up at Thousand Trails campground and driven to the ramp where they launched the rented kayak.
-Half a day cost $45 for a 2-person kayak.
+Half a day cost $45 for a 2-person kayak on this date.
 Single kayaks were $45 each, so the two RV Gypsies decided on the 2-person kayak.
 It was a nice, peaceful, quite trip and the two RV Gypsies were the only people on this portion of the Peace River.
 Maybe because it was a very hot day.

 sign: Peace River Adventures